tklauser/llmnrd/README.md

 Cross-Compilation
 =================

-To cross-compile llmnrd for a different architecture, use the `CROSS_COMPILE` make variable.
+To cross-compile llmnrd for a different architecture, set the `CC` make variable to the corresponding cross-compiler.
 To e.g. build it using the arm-linux-gnueabihf toolchain use:

 ```
-$ make CROSS_COMPILE=arm-linux-gnueabihf-
+$ make CC=arm-linux-gnueabihf-gcc
 ```

 When cross-compiling, you usually don't want to install the generated binary to